mdw53ar/InvestmentAnalytics/readme.md

 `portfolio.performance_report()`

-It will generate an Excel file _PortfolioPerformanceReportx.xlsx
+It will generate the file _PortfolioPerformanceReportx.xlsx_

 **Note**: In the generated performance report, metrics with no suffix refer to the portfolio.
 In above example, Adj_Close refers to the adjusted close price of the portfolio.
 Conversely, Adj_Close_MSFT refers to the adjusted closed price of Microsoft